 We encourage our clients to understand what matters to their stakeholders, and we deliver assured information about the company's performance on these measures.
 We believe that if it needs to be trusted, it needs to be assured.
-High-quality assurance heightens accountability and trust while giving companies a robust basis for tracking and improving their performance.
+High-quality assurance heightens accountability and trust while giving companies a robust basis for tracking and working to improve their performance.